Modules in Python

 Before we answer the question “What is module in Python?”, let’s look into a practical example that will help us understand the use of modules in Python.

 Say, Leon, a software developer was given a task to develop one software.
 Leon worked very hard for 4 days on a Python project.
 And finally, after completing the project, he realized that there are some issues with the coding.
 So now, he needs to do debugging.

 Since he wrote the whole code in one file, he is now stressed out with the fact that the code file has become very big, and making changes in that file messes up everything.

 To avoid this kind of scenario, Leon decides to divide the project into different parts based on some features or components.
 Thus, he finishes debugging without messing up the rest of the codes by performing it on a particular part of the code, one at a time.

 Similarly, in Python, modules are used to divide the code into smaller parts.
 In this, we can group similar data which makes the program easier to understand.
-The module is a simple Python file which can contain (Python functions, python variables, python classes) .
+The module is a simple Python file that can contain (Python functions, python variables, python classes).
 Modules are processed with two new statements and one important built-in function which are: